chandrabhan-singh-98/pmpy/README.md

    `-m [active,inactive,abandoned,complete]` : Set project status

+   `-s` : Show detailed information of one or all projects

+   `-l` : List names of all projects

 ### Configuration:

 `pmpy` uses an INI style configuration file to store options such as project location